hermeznetwork/docs/docs/developers/protocol/hermez-protocol/circuits/circuits.md

 ### rollup-main
 #### Description

 Join all transactions and process them.
-This includes decode all possible transactions, process them and distribute all the fees trhough fee transactions.
+This includes decode all possible transactions, process them and distribute all the fees through fee transactions.

 It is important to note that the templates included in this main circuit are pretended to be computed in parallel.
 Meaning that the output of the very first transaction could be computed as its output it is not necessary to compute the next transaction.
 Then, all transactions could be computed in parallel.
 In order to achieve that, it is needed to supply intermediate signals to allow modules parallelization.

 All signals prefixed with `im` are intermediary signals.
 Note that in circuit phases, there are specific phases to check integrity of intermediary signals.
 This adds constraints to the circuit, since it is needed to provided transactions output in advance, but it allows high parallelization at the time to compute the witness.

-Note that there is only one piblic input, `hashGlobalInputs`, which is a sha256 hash of all the pretended public inputs of the circuit.
+Note that there is only one public input, `hashGlobalInputs`, which is a sha256 hash of all the pretended public inputs of the circuit.
 This is done in order to save gas in the contract by just passing one public input.

 - Global variables:
   - `nTx`